Home Inspections

 The families labored together to build their case, paying for his or her own structural surveys and the use of Freedom of Information legal guidelines to call for internal documents from the local council.

-They have been amazed on the reaction.
+They have been amazed by the reaction.

 “It became accusing us of bribery, effectively,” said Pete.
 “It took me approximately 10 minutes to stop guffawing.
 But it became intimidation, a threat.”

-The couple bought a giant delivery box, covered it with warning stickers and left it on their front lawn.
+The couple bought a giant delivery box, covered it with warning stickers, and left it on their front lawn.

 That, they say, got Taylor Wimpey’s attention and – years down the line – an agreement has now been reached for his or her domestic to be fixed.